 For a photo of a building, you would likely have a flat ground at the bottom, with an apex at the top, which appears to be very stable, but if you rotate the angle of your camera, this will start to appear less and less stable.

 If you want to make your photo appear unstable, then this is a really powerful rule to be able to control.

-There is some form of balance in every photo we look at, and it’s up to us to determine whether we want the photo to be balanced, or unbalanced.
+There is some form of balance in every photo we look at, and it’s up to us to determine whether we want a balanced, or unbalanced, photo.